Gone are the days when you just jumped on a boat and turned up.

 Professionals and other Skilled Migrants

 Or the General Skilled Migration programme, as it is also known.
-This for those over 18 and under 45 years old (Update: Now 50 I believe) who speak good English.
+This for those over 18 and under 45 years old who speak good English.
 The jobs lists are a bit of a minefield but there seems to be the Skilled Occupation List (SOL), Critical Skills List (CSL), Employer Nominated Skilled Occupation List (ENSOL) and the Migration Occupations in Demand List (MODL).
+These skills lists also changed when the government announced their changes mentioned above, and they are now called Short-term Skilled Occupation List (STSOL) and Medium and Long-term Strategic Skills List (MLTSSL).

 Confused?
 Yep.
 Me too.
 The easy answer is at the end of this article, so don’t panic.